 Mission Australia Housing received grants in the past from the New South Wales Land and Housing Corporation to purchase properties that could be affordably rented by people in need.
-One of the grant conditions provided that Mission Australia Housing secured additional finance of \$14.0 million, by using the properties purchased from the SHGF grant as a security which was achieved with a facility in 2011.
-This facility remains fully drawn.
+One of the grant conditions provided that Mission Australia Housing secured additional finance of \$14.0 million, by using the properties as security for a loan facility, established in 2011 which remains fully drawn.